Kotlin/KEEP/proposals/stdlib/common-atomics.md

 As an alternative option, we could implement atomics as [**built-in types**](https://kotlinlang.org/spec/type-system.html#built-in-types).

-Here are several builtin options, which we have considered:
+Here are several builtin options, which we considered:

 #### 1. Implement Atomics like `kotlin.String`